 As one of the eight planes in Air Koryo’s fleet, the jet is an older Soviet model aircraft (39 years older).
 The model features a range of around 10 thousand Kilometers and can accommodate approximately 180 passengers making it a huge aircraft, the wingspan itself, is 43.2 meters.
 So how does it compare to the Donald’s?
 President Trump now travels using Air Force One, which is a modified Boeing 747-200B.
 The aircraft has a modern communications center, medical suite and separate cabins for journalists.
-It has a gym, offices and bedroom.
+It has a gym, offices, and a bedroom.
 However, like Kim’s the aircraft is dated having been delivered to the US Air Force in 1990.
-So far, from our knowledge of what amenities and accommodations are on board Air Force One, and the lack there of in terms of what is on Kim’s we can conclude the winner here is President Trump.
+So far, from our knowledge of what amenities and accommodations are on board Air Force One, and the lack thereof in terms of what is on Kim’s we can conclude the winner here is President Trump.

 But how do we determine a true winner?
 Well, let us discuss what other aircraft are being used by the other leaders we frequently see in the media.

 As far as Putin’s preferred travel means, he typically flies in an IL-96-300PU.
-The Russian made aircraft has a wide body, radar jammer and telecommunications center as well as an interior decorated in gold leaf.
-Like AFO it too, has a gym and office.
+The Russian made aircraft has a wide body, radar jammer, and telecommunications center as well as an interior decorated in gold leaf.
+Like AFO it too has a gym and office.

 Other country leaders included in the list are:

-The leader of the People’s Republic of China, Xi Jinping does not fly in his own aircraft but instead uses, two Boeing 747-400s that belong to Air China.
+The leader of the People’s Republic of China, Xi Jinping does not fly in his aircraft but instead uses, two Boeing 747-400s that belong to Air China.
 Seats are removed and replaced when normal commercial operations take place and to make room for when the leader travels and needs his living room, bedroom and office available.

 Chancellor of Germany, Angela Merkel, also has a fleet of aircraft at her disposal the most widely known as the Konrad Adenauer.
-This Lufthansa Airbus A340 was modified to include a VIP space, bedrooms and anti-missile defense technology.
+This Lufthansa Airbus A340 was modified to include a VIP space, bedrooms, and anti-missile defense technology.
 Among the fleet is also two Airbus A319s and a Bombardier Global 5000 as well as a Eurocopter AS532.

 So who wins?